majesus/mediaplanning/README.md

 ---

 - No Líder (No LC)
-- MEF líder +4\ TV no prime time/day time
+- MEF líder +4\ TV no prime time
-- Televisión no prime/day time
+- Televisión no prime time
 - No usuario de la categoría
 - Recuerdo
 - Estrategia transformativa